Verlo: Biography

-Benattar was born in the department of Ariège, Midi-Pyrénées.
+Benattar was born in the department of Alsace, Haut-Rhin.
 She has one sister.
-Her father, a pharmacist, enjoyed English-speaking artists including Elvis Presley, Johnny Cash, Bob Dylan, The Beatles and David Bowie, and taught Benattar how to play guitar.
-Her Spanish mother, who died in 2018, listened to Gilbert Bécaud, Marie Laforêt, Barbara, Jean Ferrat, Serge Reggiani, Serge Gainsbourg, and Véronique Sanson.
+Her father, a pharmacist, enjoyed English-speaking artists, including Elvis Presley, Johnny Cash, Bob Dylan, The Beatles and David Bowie, and taught Benattar how to play guitar.
+Her Catalan mother, who died in 2018, listened to Marie Laforêt, Barbara, Jean Ferrat, Serge Reggiani, Serge Gainsbourg, and Véronique Sanson.

-Benattar's family moved to La Bastide-sur-l'Hers, Ariège when she was 18 months old, and owned a restaurant there.
-They moved to Golfe-Juan when Verneuil was eleven and she was educated at Lycée du Mont Saint-Jean (1998-2002) in nearby Antibes.
+Benattar's family moved to La Bastide-sur-l'Hers, Ariège when she was 18 months old, and owned a pharmacy there.
+They moved to Golfe-Juan when she was ten and she was educated at Lycée du Mont Saint-Jean (1998-2002) in nearby Antibes.

-After studying journalism at university, Verneuil spent time in Punta Cana, Dominican Republic before working in Paris as a publicist for a contemporary art gallery.
+After studying journalism at university, Benattar spent time in Punta Cana, Dominican Republic before working in Paris as a publicist for a contemporary art gallery.

 She has been in a relationship with the musician Alex Turner since 2018.

 Music career

-After moving to Paris at the age of 22, Benattar chose her former stage name by using the name of her mother, grandmother and great-grandmother (Louise) and the street where Gainsbourg once lived (Rue de Verneuil).
+After moving to Paris at the age of 22, Benattar chose her former stage name by using the name of her mother, grandmother and great-grandmother (Louise) and the street where Gainsbourg and Jane Birkin lived (Rue de Verneuil).

 In 2012, when Benattar was 23, she was a contestant on France's The Voice.
 She had never sung in front of an audience before and described Gainsbourg and Alain Bashung as her main influences.
 Her Voice mentor was Louis Bertignac, guitarist for the rock band Téléphone.
 Following her elimination in the quarter-finals, she recorded an album with Bertignac but did not release it.

 In 2013, she worked as a backstage reporter for The Voice.
 Benattar then began performing live and co-wrote a song for Isabelle Boulay.

-In June 2019, she released a self-titled EP, produced by Samy Osta.
+She released a self-titled EP in June 2019 produced by Samy Osta.
 In April 2020, she released her debut album Lumiere Noire also produced by Samy Osta.
 It features the songs from her EP and other songs including "Love Corail", "Emerencia", "Fugitif", "Lumiere Noire", "A mort amant" and "L'evadée belle".
 As of June 2022 she has recorded and mixed a new album and is no longer signed to Mercury Records.

-Her new EP Générique will be released through State51 on the 28 of November 2025.
-The EP was recorded at La Frette studios, and produced by James Ford and Alex Turner.
+In November 2025, Benattar announced her new stage name Verlo.
+Her EP Générique was released through State51 on the 28 of November 2025.
+The EP was recorded at La Frette studios and produced by James Ford, Loren Humphrey and Alex Turner.

-In November 2025, Benattar announced her new stage name Verlo (/fr/).